-Monmouth County Public Housing Agency is a Public Housing Agency in Freehold, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Monmouth County Public Housing Agency is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Monmouth County Public Housing Agency serves Monmouth County.

 During the coronavirus (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Application methods may change, as well.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, you can contact the housing authority directly.
 Office operations may be different from usual, and it may take days or weeks to get a response.